NUS-ISS-SUS-Team2/securidine-backend/README.md

 # securidine-backend
-[To save effort, it will be deployed using one DB for all microservices to feed off.]
+[To save effort, it will be deployed using one DB for all microservices to feed off.
+Just secure this one DB (Security concepts focus, not scalable systems)]

 Backend will be done using Springboot to manage each service's API logic.

-Current DB source is from BZ's personal AWS account RDS formed using the cloudformation template on another stack.
+Current DB source is from BZ's personal AWS account RDS (MySQL engine) formed using the cloudformation template RDS stack.
+Accessed through RDS endpoint, CLI installed in EC2 with cloudformation main stack so can access via the Order instance as well.

-Security measures implemented so far for getAllOrders and getOrderByID
+Security measures implemented so far for methods getAllOrders and getOrderByID

-AES Security key stored in AWS secrets manager and brought in via client code in SecretManegerUtil.
-Needs to do the same (another one) for HMAC key as well.
+AES Security key stored in AWS secrets manager and brought in via client code in SecretManagerUtil.
+Needs to do the same (another key saved in AWS-SM) for HMAC key as well.

-DB is stored encrypted for strings and HMAC verification will omit the tampered row (alter via db etc) via the serviceImpl stream function.
+DB data is stored encrypted for strings columns.
+HMAC verification will omit the tampered row via the serviceImpl stream function (test via alter with db).